-Building on MCPS's commitment to equity and Positive Behavioral Interventions and Supports (PBIS), MCPS is continuing to work to embed equity, restorative practices, restorative justice, and trauma-informed care and rehabilitation, as part of our schools' culture, climate, and expectations.
+Building on MCPS's commitment to equity, MCPS is continuing to work to embed equity, restorative practices, restorative justice, and trauma-informed care and rehabilitation, as part of our schools' culture, climate, and expectations.

-Restorative Practices is a continuum of processes that include preventative, proactive and responsive measures for both staff and students.
-The pillars of the Restorative Justice continuum include Identity, Classroom Practices, Community Building/Sustaining, Decolonizing Curriculum, Community Partnership and Restorative Circles.
+Restorative Practices is a continuum of relationshipfocused processes that include preventative, proactive and responsive measures for both staff and students.
+The pillars of the Restorative Justice continuum include Identity, Classroom Practices, Community Building/ Sustaining, Decolonizing Curriculum, Community Partnership and Restorative Circles.
 These processes together build healthy relationships and create a sense of, and a commitment to, community that helps to prevent and address conflict and wrongdoing, as follows: